 Robert F. Kennedy High School teachers have done an outstanding job preparing all students, including ELs, socioeconomically disadvantaged, and students with disabilities for continued improvement on the SBAC.
-Robert F. Kennedy High School has a teaching staff of 58 certificated members.
-Three are on Provisional internships (PIP) and or STPs.
-RFKHS has 4 new, fully credentialed teachers with two or less years of experience.
+Robert F. Kennedy High School has a teaching staff of 62 certificated members and has recently added a social science and English teaching position for class-size reduction.
+Three are on a Short Term Staff Permit (STP).
+RFKHS has 5 new, fully credentialed teachers with two or less years of experience.
 RFKHS admin makes every effort toward assuring that all teachers are highly qualified to teach in each of the academic areas.
-Within the core subject areas, there are 11 English/ELD teachers, 9 Mathematics teachers, 5 Science Teachers, and 6 Social Studies teachers.
+Within the core subject areas, there are 12 English/ELD teachers, 9 Mathematics teachers, 6 Science Teachers, and 7 Social Studies teachers.
 All of the teachers have a bachelor's degree, a California teaching credential or are currently enrolled in a subject matter credential program, and some have earned master degrees qualifying them to teach dual enrollment courses.